-1. The military coup against the Caetano dictatorship has unleashesd a mass movement from below and produced a pre-revolutionary situation the colonial wars in Africa have absorbed 40% of the state budget of this poverty-stricken country, after Albania the poorest in Europe.
-The drain of an already small spcial surplus for war has led to continued economic stagnation, during the decade when Portugal should have expanded rapidly with its economic bneighbors, France and Spain.
-Instead, lack of growth has led the Portuguese proletariat out of the country in sear chose of jobs and bread.
+1. The military coup against the Caetano dictatorship has unleashesd a mass movement from below and produced a pre-revolutionary situation in Portugal.
+The colonial wars in Africa have absorbed 40% of the state budget of this poverty-stricken country, after Albania the poorest in Europe, The drain of an already small spcial surplus for war has led to continued economic stagnation, during the decade when Portugal should have expanded rapidly with its economic bneighbors, France and Spain.
+Instead, lack of growth has led the Portuguese proletariat out of the country in sear cho of jobs and bread.
 1.5 million Portuguese workers, out of a total population of 9.5 millions, work as cheap labor im the European Common Market, 800,000 in France alone.
 Thousands of other workers and p easants fled to avoid the draft.
 Only this social and 4conomic leak prevented social unrest from exploding in the past.
 The wage re mittances of workers in the Common Market gave a thin veneer of prosperity to some sections of the society, and made up Portugal"s balance of payments deficits.
-The continued stagnation of the country, how4ver, made it more and more difficult to win the dirty wars in African colonies against the national liberation movements, and contributed to the mounting social turmoil at postson home, which meanwhile has begun to feel the effects of world economic problems of first inflation and noevr ecession.
+The continued stagnation of the country, how4ver, made it more and more difficult to win the dirty wars in African colonies against the national liberation movements, and contributed to the mounting social turmoil at goodson home, which meanwhile has begun to feel the effects of world economic problems of first inflation and noewr ecession.
 The African wars, some of them now 15 years old, have engulfed all of Portugal's remaining colonies.
-They are waxxxx endless and hold out no hope of military victory.
-The top officer corps charged with their prosecution became they maximize convinced they here are a could not be won under existing conditions and proposed far-reaching reforms and concessions to self-government in a despearate bid to retain the cplonies.
-After initial wavering Caetano purged the top officers, and bagan a new wave of repression.
+They ate waxxxx endless and hold out no hope of military wictory.
+The top officer corps cpuld not be won under existing conditio s and proposed far-reaching reforms and concessions to self-government in a despearate bid to retain the cplonies.
+After initial wavering Caetano purged the top officers, and began a new wave of repression.
 The officer corps, recognizing that wictory was impossible, that social discontent in Portugal was mounting, and that the Caetano regime was excremely weak, organized the coupto save as much as possible of the old order.

 2. In coming to power, the generals have had to seek mass social support for their regime.
-After 46 years of a corporatist spi - fascist state the generals have been forced to grant overnight all democratic demands.
+After 46 years of a corporatist-pf - fascist state the generals have been forced to grant overnight all democratic demands.
 Freedom of speech, press, the right to form unions, parties, the abolition of the ruling party and the Pide - the secret police - were granted immediately.
 The granting of these demands in a period of mounting social ferment, aggravated by the world economic crisis and inflation, has led to the unleashing of an at-this-point uncontrolled mass movement from below.
 Within days a nation has come to political life.
 Newspapers, parties and trade unions are proliferating at a furious pace.
-The Socialist and Communist Parties, the traditional working xkx class parties in exil and underground, are with smaller revolutionary ing i s di. $(j, j) \in \{1, \dots, j\}^n$ groups rushing to organize the workers into unions and political groups they control.
+The Socialist and Communist Parties, the traditional working xix class parties in exil and underground, are with smaller revolutionary groups rushing to organize the second the workers into unions and political groups they control.
 Meanwhile, smaller revolutionary groups have already launched slogans and demonstrations for a new revolution.